RadostinaYosheva/Calendar-Java/README.md

 # Calendar-Java
-A program to print a calendar of any input year.
+A program to print a calendar of any input year.<br/>
+By Radostina Yosheva, Computer Science student at FMI, Sofia University "St. Kliment Ohridski".
+Faculty Number: 81987

 ## Format
 The calndar's format is 3 by 4 (3 rows with 4 months per row).<br/>